imjoy-team/ImJoy/web/public/docs/api.md

 ```
 [**Try yourself >>**](https://imjoy.io/#/app?plugin=oeway/ImJoy-Demo-Plugins:run&w=examples)

-Example for concurrent execution of two plugins, where the two plugins are execute simultaneously, but we wait for the result one after another.
+Example for concurrent execution of two plugins, where the two plugins are
+executed simultaneously, but ImJoy waits for the result one after the other.

 ```python
 p1 = api.run("name of plugin 1")